siri404-gh/blog-posts/blog/how-i-organize-my-life.md

 Every interview I attend, there is a folder in Google Drive where I save all the questions I faced.
 When you attend a lot of interviews, you start seeing a pattern.
 They all ask the same questions.
 And you are prepared more and more each time.
 This is why interviews are one of the best ways to  learn professionally and inter-personally.
 They hone your response to regular questions.

 I use a lot of resources to learn.
-Learning involves reading, writing and listening.
+Learning to me involves reading, writing and listening.
 I regularly read news articles, blogs and e-books.
 Some apps worth mentioning here are Reddit and Quora.
 Reddit especially has a lot of raw knowledge.
 Quora has become more of a propoganda tool these days.
 You have to filter out the good from the bad.
 I have a plethora of news app subscriptions.
 It is very important to choose the right ones when it comes to News.
 Reading from a few sources is very important as each one comes with its own propaganda.
 But its worth it if you have a need to be on top of whats happening in the country you are in.
 I listen, mostly to podcasts and audiobooks.
 Tech podcasts, life podcasts, investment podcats mostly.
 Spotify and Audible are worth mentioning in this area.
 I listen to them when I have the time.
 I listen to them when I am not doing particularly anything, like when travelling in the tube for example.
 I also write.
 Mostly here in this website, or some times writing quora answers.